 But what kind of details are you going to need?

-Every year, you will need to submit your company accounts to Companies House, and your bookkeeping records will form the basis of these statutory financial statements.
+Your bookkeeping records will form the basis of these statutory financial statements.
 They should include information relating to your sales, your expenses, salaries of you and any employees, along with other bank transactions.

 Should you do your own small business bookkeeping?